wh-alice/mig_visualstudio/vs/test_notintoc/how-to--search-for-a-specific-work-item-using-microsoft-test-manager.md

 ---
-title: "How to: Search for a Specific Work Item Using Microsoft Test Manager | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Search for a Specific Work Item Using Microsoft Test Manager" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"